-I envy people who do not need a down time.
+I envy people who do not need downtime.

 Those who live their lives like an Energizer bunny.
-They are so energised.
+They are so energized.
 So active.
 So unstoppable.
-It seems as if they could do so much in the first few days they came back from their traveling journeys, while here I am, still enjoying the feeling of not having to go anywhere or to do anything, savouring the privilege of being alone.
+It seems as if they could do so much in the first few days they came back from their traveling journeys, while here I am, still enjoying the feeling of not having to go anywhere or to do anything, savoring the privilege of being alone.